 Calculating the Income Required for a Mortgage

-Using the Required Income Calculator
+Using the Mortgage Income Calculator

-Enter the same information for your co-borrower, if there is one and the two of you have separate liabilities.
+Enter the same information for your co-borrower if there is one and the two of you have separate liabilities.

 Just as with the loan amount and interest rate, you can adjust these figures using the sliding triangles and the required income and monthly loan payments in the blue box will change immediately.